M2M-FAMU-FSU/Prob_EGN3443/_sources/HWs/HW6.md

 12. [**EGN3443 Spring 26 - Job/Internship Survey**](https://forms.office.com/r/AE3Z7Pc7ms): Please provide evidence of completed survey (screenshots of completed survey or email-based PDF).
 This will take you only 2 minutes to complete.

----
-**Additional Questions are upcoming...
-Thank you for your patience**
----